agile-enigma/SNA-Utilities/README.md

 ## visualize_graph
 The output of create_nxgraph() is intended to be prepped for input into the pyvisualize_graph function for visualization.
 The PyVis graph visualization functionality can be accessed via `sna_utils.pyvisualize_graph()`.
-It will return an .html file in the run directory containing the network visualization.
+It will return an .html file in the run directory containing the network visualization. pyvisualize_graph() will automatically determined whether the input NetworkX graph object is directed or not.

 Parameters are as follows: